-Graphic Design I
+ARTS 104 (3) Graphic Design I

-This course offers an introduction to the basics of digital graphic design.
-Students will learn the fundamentals of type design, computer illustration, image editing, marketing, and advertising.
-They will also develop a portfolio of graphic designs as they increase their knowledge and skills through studio assignments, projects, and class discussions.
+This course offers an introduction to the basics of graphic design.
+Students will learn the fundamentals of design layout, image editing, font/type use, and advertising basics, using industry standard programs (Photoshop, Illustrator, and InDesign), while developing a portfolio of graphic designs through studio assignments and projects.
+Students will also increase their knowledge of graphic design history and consider how design influences culture.